Deliveries of Mitsubishi's SpaceJet face fresh delay - Nikkei

 Nikkei said the manufacturer would probably begin to hash out compensation for the delay, which would push the entry into service beyond the Tokyo Summer Olympics next year.

+Mitsubishi Heavy Industries Ltd 7011.T is the largest shareholder in Mitsubishi Aircraft.

-(Reporting by Jamie Freed in Singapore; Additional reporting by Allison Lampert in Las Vegas and Tim Kelly in Tokyo; Editing by Clarence Fernandez and Stephen Coates)
+(Reporting by Jamie Freed in Singapore; Additional reporting by Allison Lampert in Las Vegas; Editing by Clarence Fernandez)

 ((Jamie.Freed@thomsonreuters.com; +65 6318 4789;))